loi-young/python-notes/README.md

 ### lambda function

-In fact, a lamdda function is an anonymous function like in JavaScript.
+In fact, a lambda function is an anonymous function like in JavaScript.
 A lambda function is an expression which evaluates to a function reference.
 There is only one expression in a lambda function.

 ```py
 filter(lambda passenger: passenger.age > 35, passengers)